KevinVitale/Frinkiac/README.md

 #### iMessage App

-The included **MessageExtension** target is an included iMessage app that demonstrates how `Frinkiac` can be used to build just such a thing.
+The **MessageExtension** target is an included iMessage app that demonstrates how `Frinkiac` can be used to build just such a thing.

 <img align="center" src="./Supplements/imessage.gif" width=268/>